swiss-territorial-data-lab/proj-rooftops/README.md

 ```

 ## Additional developments

-The scripts written for additional developments and not conserved in the final workflow can be found in the `sandbox` folder.
+The scripts written for additional developments and not retained in the final workflow can be found in the `sandbox` folder.
+We do not provide the environment and the necessary files to test those scripts.

-### Filtering of the roof parameters
+### Filtering based on the the roof parameters

 The suitability of a roof to host a solar or vegetated installation can be estimated based on the roof slope and area.
-The screening of roofs based on those approximated parameters was tested.
-It was not integrated to this workflow as other teams already work on some more developed version of this screening.
+The selection of roofs based on these approximated parameters was tested.
+It was not integrated to this workflow as other teams are already working on a more sophisticated filtering procedure.

 **Data**: This workflow is based on the following layers, available in the [SITG catalog](http://ge.ch/sitg/sitg_catalog/sitg_donnees). <br>
-- CAD_BATIMENT_HORSOL_TOIT.shp: Roof areas of above-ground buildings.
+- CAD_BATIMENT_HORSOL_TOIT.shp: roof planes of above-ground buildings.
 - OCEN_SOLAIRE_ID_SURFACE_BASE.shp: roofs, sheds and parkings.
 - FTI_PERIMETRE.shp: perimeters of the industrial zones managed by the Foundation for Industrial Lands of Geneva.
 - DPS_ENSEMBLE.shp & DPS_CLASSEMENT.shp: architectural and landscape surveys of the canton, archaeological and archival research sites, and scientific inventories.
 Listed buildings in accordance with the cantonal law on the protection of monuments and sites.

 **Requirements**
 - There are no hardware or software requirements.
-- Everything was tested with Python 3.11.
+- All the scripts were developed with Python 3.11.

 **Workflow**